Complaints

 If we have not resolved your complaint within that time, or if you have received our final response and remain unhappy, you may be able to refer your complaint to the Legal Ombudsman.

-Time limits usually apply.
-In summary, a complaint to the Legal Ombudsman must usually be made:
+A complaint to the Legal Ombudsman must usually be made:

 • Within six months of the date of our final written response, and